Debitcards

 A credit card is like a loan.
 You have to apply for one to get it, and you’re given a specific line of credit if approved.
 This is known as a credit limit, which is the amount of money you have to spend.
 The amount you get depends on your credit history and income.

 You can use the card to make payments for purchases or withdraw money at the ATM.
+The latter will see you charged interest from the moment the transaction is processed.
 Each month, you get a bill for the amount you spent.
 You must pay the monthly balance in full to avoid the high-interest rates that credit cards have.

 Credit Card vs. Debit Card

 Generally, cards are a convenient alternative to carrying cash around.
-When you lose your card, you can easily close it and get it replaced, thus protecting your money.
+According to RBA data there is around 13 million credit cards in Australia and almost 40 million debit cards!
+When you lose your card, you can easily close it and get it replaced, protecting your money.
 Credit cards and debit cards have their own unique benefits, and it depends on how you use them.

 A debit card can help you keep your spending to a minimum since you’re using your own money.
 You don’t pay interest on purchases, and you can use it to complete payments wherever it’s accepted.
 However, you might be liable for fraudulent purchases as debit cards don’t offer great security features.